 INTRODUCTION Floods have hit the state of New South Wales in Australia, after monsoon rains - causing millions of dollars worth of damage.

-INTRODUCTION Floods have hit the state of New South Wales in Australia, after monsoon rains - causing millions of dollars worth of damage.
+Background: INTRODUCTION Floods have hit the state of New South Wales in Australia, after monsoon rains - causing millions of dollars worth of damage.
 The floods, ironically, follow a dry season in which vast areas of Australia were devastated by bush-fires.

 SYNOPSIS: Torrential rain flooded Sydney on Monday (8 March) and quickly shifted south, causing an emergency in the Dapto-Wallongong industrial area, 50 miles away from the city.
 Five inches of rain fell in the area in 14 hours, causing the evacuation of several homes.